The Rotundity Rock Climbing

 Pitch three crux.
 Photo by Mike Carr.
 Tom Carr l...

 This is a remote crag lost in an infinite valley of rock.
-It was named after the discoverers of a unique Colorado wide crack.

 From Buffalo Creek, drive south on CO Highway 67.
 After descending the big hill almost to Deckers, turn right on the narrow dirt road that leads to the Wigwam turn (no), Sheep Rock, Goose Creek Campground.
 A couple miles past Goose Creek, turn right and climb a few miles to Lost Creek Trailhead.